arthurvidal91/pandoc_resume/resume.md

 **Java Software Developer** - Extreme Digital Solutions (Mar 2015 - Present)

 I help the company by building, testing, and deploying software in Java and
 modifying existing software to correct errors and improve performance.
-Almost all these solutions were implemented with ADF, EJB, JPA.
+Almost all these solutions were implemented with JavaEE and ADF.
 One of these projects I've implemented an integration with RightNow Cloud Service.
-Also 2 years building and mantaining Digital Process Solutions and one BI Solution using Java EE, BPM and ADF.
+Also 2 years building and mantaining Digital Process Solutions
+and one BI Solution using Java EE, BPM and ADF.

 **Java Programmer** - Casa da Moeda do Brasil - CMB (Feb 2013 - Mar 2015)